-Cool Climate and Rugged Landscapes make Horse Riding in Washington very popular ...
+The cool climate and rugged panoramic landscapes make Horse Riding in Washington very popular.

 Many people ride horses simply for the pleasure of it, while many enjoy the thrill of competitive horse sports.
 Horse owners and riders in Washington are no different.